LeaVerou/lea.verou.me/blog/2025/design-state-of-html/index.md

 </details>

 I believe that co-designing these surveys with the community is the best way to avoid blind spots.
-While the timeline this year is tighter than usual, there is still a little time to ask:
+While the timeline this year is tighter than usual (**the survey is launching later this month**), there is still a little time to ask:

 <div class="nutshell">